S 24 04.871’

 Once on the R33 towards Ellisras/Lephalale travel for approximately 18-19 km until you see a sign hanging on two tree trunks marked Ant’s Hill, by a green automated gate on your right hand side.
 Turn right at this gate.

 (DO NOT FOLLOW THE SIGN TO ANT’S NEST, WHICH YOU WILL SEE BEFORE GETTING TO THE ANT’S HILL SIGN) ANT’S NEST & ANT’S HILL HAVE SEPARATE ENTRANCES ONTO THE RESERVE.

 Please call either of the numbers provided on the green signboard near the gate keypad.
 State who you are and we shall open for you.
 You can also send a text to the numbers provided.

 Go straight on the dirt road until you see a thatched entrance, which is marked Ant’s Hill.
-Please press the button to ring through to the office to open up the gate.
+Please follow the instructions on the signboards.

 You are now in the reserve, please follow the signs to the lodge which is about 3-4 kms from the entrance.

 Once on the R33 follow this road for 11kms – take right hand turn down the road which says to Dorset.
 This is a gravel road.
 (This is signposted Ant’s Nest)